 In 1988 Ben Rose and Daniel Machover jointly founded Lawyers for Palestinian Human Rights.
 Daniel Machover has undertaken significant amounts of pro bono work for Palestinian clients through his work with the charity.

-Daniel Machover is a Director and Chair of the Board of Trustees of INQUEST, a charity which supports people whose relatives have died at the hands of the state.
+Daniel Machover served for ten years until 2022 as Chair of the Board of Trustees of INQUEST, a charity which supports people whose relatives have died at the hands of the state.
 Daniel is also a trustee of Legal Action Worldwide, a non-profit network providing legal assistance to individuals and communities who have suffered from human rights violations and abuses in fragile and conflict-affected areas.

 We take an active role in many professional associations including those with a focus on ensuring access to justice and the rule of law.

-Jane Hickman was one of the founders of the Criminal Appeal Lawyers Association, which works to improve law and procedure for those who suffer miscarriages of justice.
-She served as its secretary for 10 years and still plays an active role on its Committee.
-Peter Csemiczky is on the committee of the London Criminal Court Solicitors Association (LCCSA) and served as its Secretary between 2018 and 2020, while Jenny Wiltshire served as its Vice President between 2015 and 2017.
+Bartholomew Dalton is on the committee of the London Criminal Court Solicitors Association (LCCSA) and has served as its Law Reform Officer since 2021.
+Peter Csemiczky served as its Secretary between 2018 and 2020, Jenny Wiltshire served as its Vice President between 2015 and 2017 and Rose Commander was the Media Officer between 2018 and 2019.
 The LCCSA regularly participates in discussions with the state on developments in criminal law and recently challenged the government’s planned criminal legal aid reform and aims to ensure a viable future for criminal legal aid and access to justice.

 Aileen Colhoun and Jenny Wiltshire are two of the founding members of Women in Criminal Law which aims to support the careers of women working in all areas of the criminal justice system by breaking down barriers to success.
-Aileen Colhoun has been the Secretary of Women in Criminal Law from May 2018 to date.
-Emily Sheils is a current committee member of the Female Fraud Forum whose purpose is to promote and encourage the advancement of women of all levels of expertise, through shared ideas, knowledge, and experiences.
+Aileen Colhoun has been the Secretary of Women in Criminal Law since May 2018 while Rose Commander joined its maternity subcommittee in 2023 and Alexandra Khan sits on the communications subcommittee.
+Emily Sheils is a committee member of the Female Fraud Forum (FFF) and has recently taken over as its Membership Secretary.
+FFF’s purpose is to promote and encourage the advancement of women of all levels of expertise, through shared ideas, knowledge, and experiences.
 The Forum holds regular discussions on important issues concerning women in the legal sector.

 Hickman & Rose offers mentoring and work experience to young people who do not have ready-made networks to help them access careers in the legal world.
 Many of the young people whom we help have already overcome significant hurdles to reach this stage of their careers.